 For starters, below is a quick check list of equipment you should have on every investigation for capturing evidence and documenting your investigations.
-You do not have to have every piece of equipment on this list, but the more backup you can have for each reading the better, especially video, audio, temperature, time, and location of any paranormal activity.
+Naturally, you do’t have to have every piece of equipment on this list.
+But the more backup you can have for each reading the better.
+For acceptable evidence you should always be armed with a way to document video, audio, temperature, time, and location of any paranormal activity.

 See our TOP 10 Picks for ghost hunting equipment for 2019.

-BooBuddy interactive bear is the first interactive ghost hunting tool that actually reacts to changes in the environment.
-It does so many things including detects changes in the environment and SPEAKS to respond to the entity.
+BooBuddy the coolest (and cutest) ghost hunting tool out there is the first interactive ghost hunting bear with so many tools packed in.
+It actually reacts to changes in the environment with speech.
+That’s right.
+It talks!
+It detects changes in the environment and SPEAKS to respond to the entity.
 It really is quite amazing.